dude-alms0c/iphone-16-availability-checker/README.md

 2.Download all files into a folder, open terminal on that folder, run `npm install` to load the project's dependencies.

 ### Running the script
-First, find the store number of your local Apple Store using [the included table](./apple-store-numbers-us.md) ([see here for Canadian stores](./apple-store-numbers-canada.md)).
+First, find the US store number of your local Apple Store using [the included table](./apple-store-numbers-us.md) ([see here for Canadian stores](./apple-store-numbers-canada.md)).
 Then run the script, passing the number as an argument:

 ```sh
 $ node index.js R301